What types of innovation are there?

 Social innovation: Social innovations are innovations where the benefit lies with society and the purpose is not primarily profit.
 Examples include innovation in education, poverty reduction, equal opportunities and health.

 An innovation can affect several innovation subjects at the same time.
 Logically, there is no clear demarcation here.
 For example, a product innovation can be a process and environmental innovation at the same time.
-Or a business model innovation usually also brings with it a product and organisational innovation.
+Or a business model innovation usually also brings with it a product and organizational innovation.

 Degree of innovation - How new is the innovation?